PD-hliang/Custom-Incident-Form/README.md

 <img src="https://github.com/PD-hliang/Custom-Incident-Form/blob/master/imgs/CustomForm.png" width="600">

 # Notes
-This is just a template to get started with and does nothing when you click on resolve besides a check on whether the fields are empty or not.
+This is just a template to get started with and does nothing when you click on the buttons besides a check on whether the fields are empty or not.

 # Installation